Back on the Dancefloor

-Back on the Dancefloor is the second compilation album released by German dance trio, Cascada.
+Back on the Dancefloor is the second compilation album by German dance trio Cascada.
 It was released 13 April 2012 in their home country.
-Consisting of 2 discs featuring past singles and remixes from the previous eight years.
-The album's first and only new song, Summer of Love was released prior to the compilation and peaked within the top 20 in Germany.
+Consisting of two discs featuring past singles and remixes from the previous eight years.
+The album's first and only new song, "Summer of Love", was released prior to the compilation and peaked within the top 20 in Germany.

 Content

-The album consists of fourteen singles and one new song, Summer of Love.
-The singles include the global hits "Evacuate The Dancefloor", "Everytime We Touch", and "What Hurts The Most".
+The album consists of fourteen singles and one new song, "Summer of Love".
+The singles include the global hits "Evacuate the Dancefloor", "Everytime We Touch", and "What Hurts the Most".
 Unlike the previous compilation disc available with Original Me, it features the group's debut single "Miracle".